ohdsi-studies/RCRIvalidation/README.md

   options(sqlRenderTempEmulationSchema = Sys.getenv("DATABASE_TEMP_SCHEMA"))
 }

-# where to save the output - a directory in your environment
+# Where to save the output - a directory in your environment
 outputFolder <- "./output/folder/"

-# fill in your connection details and path to driver
+# Fill in your connection details and path to driver
-# see ?DatabaseConnector::createConnectionDetails for help for your
+# See ?DatabaseConnector::createConnectionDetails for help for your
 # database platform
 connectionDetails <- DatabaseConnector::createConnectionDetails(
   dbms = Sys.getenv("DBMS"),